 More often I have clients where the women are the higher earner and in my own relationship, I’m currently the higher earner.
 According to 2016 data from the Bureau of Labor Statistics, twenty-nine percent of American wives in heterosexual dual-income marriages earn more than their Husbands.
 However, it seems female breadwinners still have an effect on marriage.
 Gender norms seem to induce an aversion to female breadwinners and studies have found that a man’s self-esteem took a hit when his female partner outperformed him.
 However, women were unaffected by their partner’s success.

 Are you a female breadwinner and have questions about spousal support in San Diego?
-Contact San Diego Family Mediation Center at (858) 736-2411 today to schedule your free consultation.
+Contact West Coast Family Mediation Center to schedule a free consultation so you can make an informed decision moving forward.